 “As far as our testing has indicated, everything is working as expected,” Weber said.
 WFS and EagleDream’s main concern when starting the disaster recovery project was their IBM WebSphere MQ server, which Weber explained is “a very specialized piece of technology that not a lot of people are familiar with, and is a central component to everything that WFS’s system does.”

 This is a message queuing server that performs critical communications with U.S. Customs and SITA.
 Improper communication with U.S. Customs can result in potential fines.
-Therefore, the fact that CloudEndure technology was able to properly duplicate this server in AWS was critical to the success of the disaster recovery project.
+Therefore, the fact that CloudEndure Disaster Recovery was able to properly replicate this server to AWS was critical to the success of the disaster recovery project.